Thirty Three & 1/3: Release

 Warner's announced the worldwide distribution deal with an event held at Chasen's in West Hollywood on 17 November, which Harrison attended.
-Thirty Three & ⅓ was released on the Dark Horse imprint on 19 November in the UK and 24 November in the US.
+Thirty Three & was released on the Dark Horse imprint on 19 November in the UK and 24 November in the US.
 The album's lead single, "This Song" backed by "Learning How to Love You", was issued on 15 November in the US and four days later in the UK.
 The LP's gatefold cover was designed by Bob Cato, who also took the photographs for the package.
 Further to the Hindu imagery on Harrison's previous album covers, the fraction in the title was rendered with the numeral 3 stylised as an Om symbol (ॐ).

-Thirty Three & ⅓ outsold Dark Horse and Extra Texture in America, where it peaked at number 11 on its way to being certified gold by the RIAA and selling around 800,000 copies.
+Thirty Three & outsold Dark Horse and Extra Texture in America, where it peaked at number 11 on its way to being certified gold by the RIAA and selling around 800,000 copies.
 The album's sales were nevertheless hindered by EMI/Capitol releasing the Best of George Harrison compilation in November 1976.
 In Britain, the album reached number 35.
 While the singles "This Song" and "Crackerbox Palace" both became US hits, peaking at number 25 and 19, respectively, on the Billboard Hot 100, none of the three singles issued in the UK – "This Song", "True Love" and "It's What You Value" – placed on the national chart, then a top 50.
 Music journalist Paul Du Noyer later wrote of the contrasting reception: "Punk rock rendered Harrison obsolete in his homeland but US radio warmed to the expertise and tunefulness of it all."

-In 2004, Thirty Three & ⅓ was remastered and reissued, both separately and as part of the deluxe box set The Dark Horse Years 1976–1992, with the addition of a bonus track, "Tears of the World".
+In 2004, Thirty Three & was remastered and reissued, both separately and as part of the deluxe box set The Dark Horse Years 1976–1992, with the addition of a bonus track, "Tears of the World".
 The latter was an outtake from the 1980 sessions for Harrison's album Somewhere in England.